Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students

 8.22 Third-Year Requirements:

-Eight BUSM 3 required clerkships include Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, Surgery, Radiology, and Neurology, which must be taken within the BUSM system.
+The required third-year curriculum includes 1 four-week elective and 7 clerkships (Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, Surgery, and Neurology), which must be taken within the BUSM system.

 USMLE Step 2: Each student must take USMLE Step 2, Parts A and B by November 1 of the academic year in which they are graduating.
 All students applying for residency must take the Step 2 CS and CK.